C-firefly/Telegram-Backup-System/README.md

 📱 5.
 Telegram Bot Control

-A future version could allow commands such as:
+A future version could support commands such as:

 /start
 /backup